-“The University of North Texas MLIS program offers exactly the sort of innovative, flexible, supportive, and engaging learning opportunities I was seeking when I decided to seek a second master’s degree,” Paul Signorelli (class of 2009) recalls.
+“The University of North Texas MLIS program offers exactly the sort of innovative, flexible, supportive, and engaging learning opportunities I was seeking when I decided to seek a second master’s degree,” recalls Paul Signorelli, class of 2009.
 “As someone completely immersed in libraries, training-teaching-learning, and creative ventures, I was impressed, from the beginning of our exchanges, with the approach UNT faculty and staff take to the entire field of teaching-training-learning.
 My highly-responsive and very supportive adviser took the time to explore my fairly well-defined learning goals, guided me in choosing the best mix of courses available to meet those goals, and helped me customize my UNT experience in a way that included three very focused semester-long independent-study projects—two of which were eventually edited into articles published by American Libraries.
 Faculty advisers for those independent-study courses offered a level of support I would not have otherwise had at that point, and faculty in other more traditionally structured courses were equally supportive of my efforts to connect coursework to professional opportunities.
 In fact, one of my final courses—introducing new technology into libraries and other large organizations—helped me land a training contract as part of a team showing hospice workers how to do medical record-keeping with mobile devices!”

 Paul arrived at UNT with considerable experience as a writer-trainer-consultant for libraries and other organizations.
 He had written for a variety of newspapers and magazines, worked as Director of Volunteer Services and Staff Training for the San Francisco Public Library, and was well on his way to building a consulting practice to serve libraries and other learning organizations.
-After graduating, he co-authored Workplace Learning & Leadership: A Handbook for Library and Nonprofit Trainers (ALA Editions, 2011) with Lori Reed and has continued to contribute to books, print and online publications, and blogs.
-He sees the MLIS degree as something with far-reaching uses beyond the traditional onsite library positions associated with the word “librarian”: He explores, fosters, and documents innovations in learning and educational technology; designs and facilitates onsite and online learning opportunities for ALA Editions, PCI Webinars, and several other clients; and helps others become familiar with online learning, social media, MOOCs (massive open online courses), mobile technology, innovations in learning spaces, and community partnerships (onsite and online) to creatively facilitate positive change within organizations.
+After graduating, he co-authored Workplace Learning & Leadership: A Handbook for Library and Nonprofit Trainers, ALA Editions, 2011, with Lori Reed and has continued to contribute to books, print and online publications, and blogs.
+He sees the MLIS degree as something with far-reaching uses beyond the traditional onsite library positions associated with the word “librarian.”
+He explores, fosters, and documents innovations in learning and educational technology, designs and facilitates onsite and online learning opportunities for ALA Editions, PCI Webinars, and several other clients and helps others become familiar with online learning, social media, massive open online courses, MOOCs, mobile technology, innovations in learning spaces, and onsite and online community partnerships to creatively facilitate positive change within organizations.

 “I never cease to be amazed at how strong those UNT connections continue to be for me: I’ve been invited to lead a plenary session for a knowledge-management and information-professional conference cosponsored by the College of Information, had fellow alums in online courses I’ve facilitated and projects I’ve managed, and learn from the work other alums are producing in a variety of settings.
 It doesn’t get much better than that.”